2 Blocks

 An animation I created using Adobe Illustrator and After Effects representing the 2 Blocks story.

-Provide a platform for our youth to express their aspirations and connect with the broader community, inspiring them to envision their place within Kendall Square’s innovative landscape.
+The project aims to provide a platform for youth to express their aspirations and connect with the broader community, inspiring them to envision their place within Kendall Square’s innovative landscape.

 Front